chilperic/Deutsch-wipa-2026/README.md

 ### Chapter-based practice

-Learners can select a specific Kapitel or practise all loaded chapters.
+I can practise one Kapitel at a time or all loaded chapters together.

 ### Multi-step quiz flow

-The app tests German vocabulary through several stages:
+The app does not only ask for translations.
+It trains several parts of German vocabulary:

 ```text
 1. Article